Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Abstract

 \section{Abstract}

-We study the scheduling problem in a status update system composed of an arbitrary number of information sources with different service time distributions and weights for the purpose of minimizing the weighted sum age of information (AoI).
-In particular, we study \emph{open-loop} schedulers which rely only on the statistics (specifically, only on the first two moments) of the source service times, in contrast to closed-loop schedulers that also make use of the actual realizations of the service times and the AoI processes in making scheduling decisions.
-Open-loop scheduling policies can be constructed off-line and are simpler to implement compared to their closed-loop counterparts.
-We consider the generate-at-will (GAW) model, and develop an analytical method to calculate the exact AoI for the probabilistic and cyclic open-loop schedulers.
-In both cases, the server initiates the sampling of a source and the ensuing transmission of the update packet from the source to the server in an open-loop manner; either based on a certain probability (probabilistic scheme) or according to a deterministic cyclic pattern (cyclic scheme).
-We derive the optimum open-loop cyclic scheduling policy in closed form for the specific case of $N=2$ sources and propose well-performing heuristic cyclic schedulers for general number of sources, i.e., $N>2$.
-We study the proposed cyclic schedulers against probabilistic schedulers and several existing methods in the literature to validate their effectiveness.
+We study the scheduling problem for a multi-source single-server \emph{generate-at-will} (GAW) status update system with sources having heterogeneous service times and weights, with the goal of minimizing the weighted sum age of information (AoI).
+In particular, we study \emph{age-agnostic} schedulers which rely only on the first two moments of the source service times and they are relatively easier to implement than their age-aware counterparts which make use of the actual realizations of the service times.
+In particular, we focus on age-agnostic \emph{cyclic schedulers} with $O(1)$ runtime complexity where status updates from multiple sources are scheduled according to a fixed finite transmission pattern.
+We first develop an analytical method to obtain the exact average AoI of each source when a transmission pattern is given.
+Then, we derive the optimum transmission pattern in closed form for the specific case of two sources.
+For general number of sources, we propose a novel algorithm, called IS (Insertion Search), for constructing transmission patterns, and we show that IS is capable of producing the optimum pattern for two-source systems, and it outperforms other existing age-agnostic schemes, for the case of more than two sources.
+Numerical examples are presented to showcase the effectiveness of the proposed approach.